saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-1-templating-using-jinja-in-saltstack.md

 =============================

-Imagine the following is added to your pillar:
+In this example, we'll use the following pillar data:

 ```
 some_dict: